ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-on-a-vm/guide.en-gb.md

 The configuration below is based on Fedora 40.

-Fedora and the latest versions of Almalinux and Rocky Linux now use key files.
 NetworkManager has previously stored network profiles in ifcfg format in this directory: `/etc/sysconfig/network-scripts/`.
 However, the ifcfg format is now deprecated.
 By default, NetworkManager no longer creates profiles in this format.
 The configuration file is now located in `/etc/NetworkManager/system-connections/`.

 Once you are logged in to your virtual machine, the first step is to access the configuration file: